What Does Trauma Insurance Cover? Meaning and Definition

 Life insurance pays a lump sum upon the insured’s death or diagnosis of a terminal illness, providing financial support to the beneficiaries.
 Choosing the best life insurance policy for your needs considers your circumstances, finances, and those of your surviving dependents.
 Doing this ensures the loved ones of the life insured are protected in case of death.

-On the other hand, trauma insurance covers critical illnesses or injuries, including serious illnesses, during the insured’s lifetime, providing financial relief to the insured person during their time of need.
+On the other hand, trauma insurance covers critical illnesses or injuries, including serious diseases, during the insured’s lifetime, providing financial relief to the insured person during their time of need.
 Private health insurance can complement this coverage by providing additional benefits and options for medical care.

 More about life insurance payouts >